Rockies vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Brenton Doyle take the field against Adolis Garcia and the Texas Rangers on Friday at Globe Life Field.
+Brenton Doyle and the Colorado Rockies are ready for a matchup with Adolis Garcia and the Texas Rangers on Saturday at 4:05 PM ET.

-The Rockies have been listed as +180 moneyline underdogs in this matchup with the favorite Rangers (-225).
-A 9-run total has been set in the matchup.
+The favored Rangers have -190 moneyline odds against the underdog Rockies, who are listed at +155.
+The total is 9 runs for this game.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.